 A History of Bizarre Rain

-So many items have become synonymous with rainfall down the centuries that an entire catalog of reports have been made across the globe.
+So many items have become synonymous with rainfall down the centuries that an entire catalog of reports has been made across the globe.
 Animals found after rainfall include squid, worms, fish frogs and even larger animals like alligators have been recorded.
 The commonly held theory about these deposits is that an updraft over the sea carried these animals over a large distance that could exceed hundreds of miles inland.
 People living quite some distance from a coastline or lake then wonder why the streets are littered from the raining fish or other marine animals.

 The only problem is that only the blood fell onto the streets, not the torso of the birds.
 Half a world away, in Los Nietos, California, flesh, and blood fell for almost five minutes in 1869. several acres were covered in the grisly rain.
 Even earlier than this, in 1841, the town of Lebanon in Tennessee, fat, and muscle rained down on field workers.
 These workers reported a rattling sound coming from within a red cloud overhead.

 In more modern times, many strange items have fallen out of the sky, sometimes on a clear day.